Classic Cheesecake Recipe

 Also, leave yourself plenty of time.
 While putting everything together is pretty easy and simple, it can take a little time and you do need about five to six hours for the cheesecake to cool and firm up once it’s baked.

-HOW TO MAKE A CHEESECAKE CRUST
+HOW TO MAKE THE BEST CHEESECAKE CRUST

 Every great classic cheesecake recipe starts with a great crust and in this case, we are using a vanilla wafer crust.
 I personally love the flavor of the vanilla wafer cookies, but if want to use a graham cracker crust, I’ve got you covered there too.
 This Graham Cracker Crust recipe is easy to swap out.